ComputeCanada/hss23/content/gisqgis.md

 **Presernted by**: Julie Faure-Lacroix

-*Note.*: The sessions will be held in French from 9am to 11am ET in French and from 12pm to 2pm ET in English.
+*Note.*: The session will be held in French from 9am to 11am ET and from 12pm to 2pm ET in English.

 **Duration**: 120 minutes